xeemv/login-form/README.md

 The toggle button really helped me to understand how JavaScript plays an important role with websites and applications.
 As well as how JavaScript helps with data structure and the interactive response of websites, games, or when building web/mobile applications.

+I included a few more form ID element code line to the Register section vs what the content creator had on his video.
+Icons are hyperlink to their own social media home pages.
+Registeration form does not save data at this time as a new project will need to be created for that form and linked back to this project.

 <p align="right">(<a href="#top">back to top</a>)</p>